Visiting a patient at ONJ

 All visitors must at a minimum wear a hospital-provided N95 mask.
 You must maintain a physical distance of 1.5 meters from others when inside our hospitals.

-Visitors with valid mask exemption are required to test negative on a Rapid Antigen Test and wear a surgical mask.
+Visitors with valid mask exemption are required to test negative on a Rapid Antigen Test.

 Exemptions remain in place for patients who:

 - are children under the age of 18